Sorry, you need to enable JavaScript to visit this website.

 Main concepts

-Children with special educational needs in Hungary
+Children with special educational needs

 In Hungary, the Act CXC of 2011 on National Public Education (a 2011. évi CXC. törvény a nemzeti köznevelésről) mentions the concept of children with special educational needs.
-Those are students/children
+It includes students who have difficulties in integration, learning or behaviour; those who are particularly gifted or talented and students with disadvantages or multiple disadvantages and thus, require special attendance.

 Early school leavers in Hungary

-Definitions of non-formal and informal education in Hungary
+Definitions of non-formal and informal education

 'The non-formal education (outside the school system) takes place alongside the main educational and training systems and does not always provide a formal certificate.
 It may also be provided by the workplace or through organisations or services which were established in order to supplement formal education. […] The non-organised forms of learning belong to the sphere of informal learning.
 These are learning activities which might occur in anybody's life, both in the family or in the workplace, based on personal experiences or familial or social guidance.
 Informal learning is a natural part of everyday life.'